6 Tips for Bringing a Bike to Burning Man 2023

 This neon lightning bolt looks so cool

 USB-powered lights enable you to use and swap batteries easily with rechargeable power banks.
-Certain fairy lights and light strips let you use small power banks instead of disposable batteries (you can always get rechargeable AAA batteries and a charger too!).
+USB fairy lights and light strips let you use small power banks instead of disposable batteries (you can always get rechargeable AA batteries and a charger too!).
 If you’re planning to use a USB power bank, you don’t need the huge 10,000mAh bricks that are meant for charging your phone multiple times.
-A smaller, lighter block with 5,000mAh or less will do the trick just fine (may need a few charges throughout the week)
+A smaller, lighter block with 5,000mAh or less will do the trick just fine (but you will need to recharge throughout the week).

 Burning Man at night with a bike covered in lights.